khairulhasanmd/OpenBBTerminal/website/content/sdk/guides/intros/portfolio/index.md

 description: The Portfolio menu, and its sub-menus, are dedicated to properly explaining and optimizing your own portfolio.
 With features to load your own orderbook (transactions) it is possible to compare your results to that of a benchmark.
 For example, you are able to load both your portfolio and a benchmark (load and bench), then have the option to look into the performance compared to the benchmark asking the question "What if I invested all my money in the benchmark instead?" (perf) as well as see a wide variety of statistics and metrics (rsharpe, distr, var and metric).
 Next to that, with these findings you can apply optimization techniques to your portfolio through the Portfolio Optimization menu.
 ---

-The [Portfolio menu](/terminal/guides/intros/portfolio), from the OpenBB Terminal, is wrapped into a Python SDK layer, enabling users to programmatically work with the data in a flexible environment, fully customizable for the needs of any user.
+The [Portfolio menu](/terminal/guides/intros/portfolio), from the Finance Analysis, is wrapped into a Python SDK layer, enabling users to programmatically work with the data in a flexible environment, fully customizable for the needs of any user.
 This guide will introduce the functions within the main Portfolio module, and walk through examples demonstrating how to work with a portfolio file and object.

 ## How to Use